alexanderwallin/snappy-react-scroll-paginator/README.md

 This component is both pretty smart and quite stupid.
 It is smart in the sense that it captures `wheel` events and invokes `onPaginate()` when the direction and velocity of the scroll meets certain criteria provided in the props.

 It is stupid in the sense that **it doesn't keep any state on what page it is on**.
 It is up to you to store this in a stateful/smart (higher-order) component.
-Now, before you run off in complete panic, we do provide the [`withScrollTo()`](#withscrolltocomponent-snappyscrollpaginator--component) decorator that takes care of most of that stuff.
+Now, before you run off in complete panic, we do provide the [`withPaginationState()`](#withpaginationstatecomponent-snappyscrollpaginator--component) and [`withScrollTo()`](#withscrolltocomponent-snappyscrollpaginator--component) decorators that takes care of most of that stuff.

 #### Props